Black Sesame Latte

 Love this drink but craving some caffeine?
 You can’t go wrong with my iced Vegan Vietnamese coffee or mango matcha tea.
 Save money by making these cafe favorites at home, and they are ready in minutes!

-Last, but not least, put that black sesame paste to good use in my vegan black sesame ice cream.
-This no-churn coconut ice cream is a delightfully healthy treat any time of the year!
+Last, but not least, put that black sesame paste to good use in my black sesame ice cream.
+This dairy-free ice cream is a delightfully healthy treat any time of the year!

 - Make the black sesame paste first.
 It stores well in the fridge or freezer.